Gift Card Scams: What They Are and How to Avoid Them

 - Better Business Bureau: “BBB Study: Gift cards are an increasingly popular tool for scammers”

-- Eva Velasquez, President and CEO of the Identity Theft Resource Center
+- Eva Velasquez, president and CEO of Identity Theft Resource Center

 - FTC.gov: “Scammers prefer gift cards, but not just any card will do”